"Play pinball, man!"The Simpsons

 There isn't really a major plot in the game, but most everything Simpsons

 -related (at least, in its early seasons) is included.
-The bright, attention-grabbing art and voice clips from the series helped make it a success; it won the award for best pinball game in 1990 by the Amusement and Music Operators Association.
+The bright, attention-grabbing art and custom speech from the actors helped make it a success; it won the award for best pinball game in 1990 by the Amusement and Music Operators Association.